 The Company follows the fair value recognition provisions issued by the Financial Accounting Standards Board (FASB\) in Accounting Standards Codification ("ASC\) Topic 718, Stock Compensation ("ASC 718") and has adopted Accounting Standards Update ("ASU") 2018-07 for share-based transactions with non-employees.
-Share-based compensation expense recognized during the six months ended June 30, 2019 includes stock option and restricted stock unit compensation expense.
+Share-based compensation expense recognized during the nine months ended September 30, 2019 includes stock option and restricted stock unit compensation expense.
 The grant date fair value of stock options is determined using the Black-Scholes option-pricing model.
-The grant date is the date at which an employer and employee or non-employee reach a mutual understanding of the key terms and conditions of a share-based payment award.
-The Black-Scholes option-pricing model requires inputs including the market price of the Company's common stock on the date of grant, the term that the stock options are expected to be outstanding, the implied stock volatilities of several publicly-traded peers over the expected term of stock options, risk-free interest rate and expected dividend.
+The grant date is the date at which an employee and employee or non-employee reach a mutual understanding of the key terms and conditions of a share-based payment award.
+The Black-Scholes option-pricing model requires inputs including the market price of the Company's Common Stock on the date of grant, the term that the stock options are expected to be outstanding, the implied stock volatilities of several publicly-traded peers over the expected term of stock options, risk-free interest rate and expected dividend.
 Each of these inputs is subjective and generally requires significant judgment to determine.
-The grant date fair value of stock on the date of the grant.
-The fair value of share-based upon the market price of the Company's common stock on the date of the grant.
-The fair value of share-based upon the market price of the Company's common stock on the date of the grant.
-The fair value of share-based upon the market price of the Company's common stock on the date of the grant.
-The fair value of share-based upon the westing term.
+The grant date fair value of restricted stock units is based upon the market price of the Company's Common Stock on the date of the grant.
+The fair value of share-based upon the market price of the Company's Common Stock on the date of the grant.
+The fair value of share-based upon the market price of the Company's Common Stock on the date of the grant.
+The fair value of share-based upon the market price of the Company's Common Stock on the date of the grant.
+The fair value of share-based compensation is amortized to compensation expense over the vesting term.